 The hierarchical aTAM has attracted considerable recent attention.
-It is coNP-complete to decide whether an assembly is the unique terminal assembly produced by a hierarchical tile system (Cannon et al. 2013).
-There are infinite shapes that can be assembled in the hierarchical aTAM but not the seeded aTAM, and vice versa, and there are finite shapes requiring strictly more tile types to assemble in the seeded aTAM than the hierarchical aTAM, and vice versa (Cannon et al. 2013).
-Despite this incomparability between the models for exact assembly of shapes, with a small blowup in scale, any seeded tile system can be simulated by a hierarchical tile system (Cannon et al. 2013), improving upon an earlier scheme that worked for restricted classes of seeded tile systems (Luhrs 2010).
-However, there is no single hierarchical aTAM tile set that can be used to simulate (at a larger scale factor) any other hierarchical aTAM system, i.e., it is not intrinsically universal (Demaine et al. 2013), unlike the seeded aTAM (Doty et al. 2012).
-It is possible to assemble an $n \times n$ square in a hierarchical tile system with $O(\log n)$ tile types that exhibits a very strong form of fault-tolerance in the face of spurious growth via strength 1 bonds (Doty et al. 2010).
-The parallelism of the hierarchical aTAM suggests the possibility that it can assemble shapes faster than the seeded aTAM, but it cannot for a wide class of tile systems (Chen and Doty 2012).
+It is coNP-complete to decide whether an assembly is the unique terminal assembly produced by a hierarchical tile system [5].
+There are infinite shapes that can be assembled in the hierarchical aTAM but not the seeded aTAM, and vice versa, and there are finite shapes requiring strictly more tile types to assemble in the seeded aTAM than the hierarchical aTAM, and vice versa [5].
+Despite this incomparability between the models for exact assembly of shapes, with a small blowup in scale, any seeded tile system can be simulated by a hierarchical tile system [5], improving upon an earlier scheme that worked for restricted classes of seeded tile systems [23].
+However, the hierarchical aTAM is not able to simulate itself from a single set of tile types, i.e., it is not intrinsically universal [10], unlike the seeded aTAM [13].
+It is possible to assemble an $n \times n$ square in a hierarchical tile system with $O(\log n)$ tile types that exhibits a very strong form of fault-tolerance in the face of spurious growth via strength 1 bonds [14].
+The parallelism of the hierarchical aTAM suggests the possibility that it can assemble shapes faster than the seeded aTAM, but it cannot for a wide class of tile systems [6].

 Interesting variants of the hierarchical aTAM introduce other assumptions to the model.
-The multiple tile model retains a seed tile and places a bound on the size of assemblies attaching to it (Aggarwal et al. 2004).
-Under this model, it is possible to modify a seeded tile system to be self-healing, that is, it correctly regrows when parts of itself are removed, even if the attaching assemblies that refill the removed gaps are grown without the seed (Winfree 2006).
-The model of staged assembly allows multiple test tubes to undergo independent growth, with excess incomplete assemblies washed away (e.g. purified based on size) and then mixed, with assemblies from each tube combining via hierarchical attachment (Demaine et al. 2008, 2013; Winslow 2013).
-The RNase enzyme model (Abel et al. 2010; Demaine et al. 2011; Patitz and Summers 2012) assumes some tile types to be made of RNA, which can be digested by an enzyme called RNase, leaving only the DNA tiles remaining, and possibly disconnecting what was previously a single RNA/DNA assembly into multiple DNA assemblies that can combine via hierarchical attachment.
-Introducing negative glue strengths into the hierarchical aTAM allows for "fuel-efficient" computation (Schweller and Sherman 2013).
-Allowing tiles with more complex geometry than squares enables hierarchical assembly to use significantly fewer tile types for assembly of $n \times n$ squares (Fu et al. 2012).
+The multiple tile model retains a seed tile and places a bound on the size of assemblies attaching to it [3].
+Under this model, it is possible to modify a seeded tile system to be self-healing, that is, it correctly regrows when parts of itself are removed, even if the attaching assemblies that refill the removed gaps are grown without the seed [34].
+The model of staged assembly allows multiple test tubes to undergo independent growth, with excess incomplete assemblies washed away (e.g. purified based on size) and then mixed, with assemblies from each tube combining via hierarchical attachment [8, 9, 36].
+The RNase enzyme model [1, 11, 25] assumes some tile types to be made of RNA, which can be digested by an enzyme called RNase, leaving only the DNA tiles remaining, and possibly disconnecting what was previously a single RNA/DNA assembly into multiple DNA assemblies that can combine via hierarchical attachment.
+Introducing negative glue strengths into the hierarchical aTAM allows for "fuel-efficient" computation [30].
+Allowing tiles with more complex geometry than squares enables hierarchical assembly to use significantly fewer tile types for assembly of $n \times n$ squares [17].